 Extensive investigations were undertaken, particularly in early childhood to try to determine the cause of her symmetrical short stature and developmental delay.
 These tests included Mitomycin C, Fragile X, and cystic fibrosis testing, neuro-metabolic screening, karyotype testing, cerebral computer tomography (CT) scanning and electro-encephalogram (EEG): no abnormalities were detected.
 Subsequently a microarray-CGH was performed which was normal.
 However, at the chronological age of 12 years, a bone age of 15 years was reported, and whilst the majority of biochemical and endocrine investigations were normal, mildly elevated androstenedione (8.9 nmol/l; normal range 0-6) and testosterone (2 nmol/l; normal range 0-1.5) levels were noted.

 Imprinting studies were then undertaken on a research basis, with parental consent into the research study “Imprinting disorders – finding out why” (IDFOW: Southampton and South West Hampshire Research Ethics approval 07/H0502/85).
 Targeted testing identified hypomethylation at the MEG3 differentially methylated region at chromosome 14q32 (methods as described in Temple et al.5).
+Methylation analysis was performed at: DIRAS3 (1p31); PLAGL1(6q24); IGF2R (6q27); GRB10 (7p12); PEG10 (7q21); PEG1/MEST (7q32); KCNQ1OT1/H19/IGF2P0 (11p15); DLK1 (14q32); SNRPN (15q11); PEG3 (19q32) and NESPAS/GNAS (20q13), only DLK1 (MEG3) was abnormally methylated, suggesting an absence of multilocus imprinting disturbance.
 Subsequent parental studies with multiple polymorphic microsatellite markers showed no evidence of uniparental disomy for chromosome 14(methods as described in Temple et al.5).
 No copy number anomaly of 14q32 was detected by MLPA analysis (using kit ME032-A1, MRC-Holland).
-These results confirm as far as is possible that Temple syndrome in this patient results from a purely epigenetic phenomenon.
+Whilst segmental UPD cannot be fully excluded, these results suggest that it is unlikely and that Temple syndrome in this patient probably results from a purely epigenetic phenomenon.

 In view of the truncal adiposity, baseline cardiovascular and diabetic investigations were undertaken, including cholesterol, triglycerides, IGF-1 (insulin-like growth factor 1) and glucose level.
 All indices were within normal ranges.